Catlin Gabel Community Arts Programs

 COVID-19 masking requirements TBD

-Class Description: During this nine-week course, students will be painting in the studio from photographs and some plein air, learning basic watercolor techniques, and how to plan a painting.
+Course Description: During this nine-week course, students will be painting in the studio from photographs of landscapes, learning basic watercolor techniques, and how to plan a painting.
 We will explore various techniques of painting in a loose and expressive style of watercolor, both realistically and leaning towards abstraction.
+During this course the focus will be on mountains and oceanscapes.

 Ronna Fujisawa is a long-time watercolor/mixed media painter, educator, and MFA graduate in Applied Craft and Design/OCAC and PNCA.